killinen/BrakeModule/README.md

 If someone want's to deep dive closer on Bosch DSC 5.7 ABS Module Diagnosis and Repair read this great post: https://www.bimmerfest.com/threads/bosch-dsc-5-7-abs-module-diagnosis-and-repair.822139/#post-8854110 (the pics are stolen from it).

-Main thesis of working principle of the BrakeModule is 1. to disconnect the ABS unit from the charge pump and connect the charge pump wires from ABS module with resistor so that the ABS module "thinks" that the pump is connected (if wires are disconnected ABS module throws an charge pump error).
+Main thesis of how the BrakeModule works is 1. to disconnect the BOSCH control module from the charge pump and connect the charge pump wires from module with resistor so that the control module "thinks" that the pump is connected.
+If wires are disconnected, module throws an charge pump error, because it will detect open circuit with the feedback lines shown in handwritten schematic.
 2. Connect 12V to the pump and use N-channel power MOSFET to adjust to charge pump yield (brake pressure).
 3. One has to manipulate also the cars brake light (pedal) switch because if car detects increased brake pressure in the system without detection of brake pedal beeing pressed, it throws an brake pressure sensor defekt error.
 Brake light switch has 4 wires: 12V, ground, signal LOW, signal 2 HIGH.
 Signal LOW is grounded and signal HIGH is floating when pedal not pressed.
 When pedal is pressed, signal LOW is floating and signal HIGH is connected to 12V.

 Main principle of driving charge pump and brakelight switch with BrakeModule.
 <p align="center">